RaviTambade/tflpython/README.md

      - An e-commerce website
      - A social media app

 By following this roadmap and focusing on hands-on projects, you'll gain practical experience and a deeper understanding of Python.
-If you have any specific areas you want to explore further or need project ideas, feel free to ask!